Reliable Long Island Scrap Metal Services

 FREE Price Quotes

 If we can't buy your scrap metal, we can give you advice on where to take it.
-Click the link for a list of Long Island scrap metal we buy.
+We take a wide range of scrap metals that you can find right here on Long Island!

 Conveniently located in Amityville, Suffolk County on the south shore of Long Island, New York.
 We will help you unload your vehicle and scrap metal.
 Bring your car batteries, radiators, electric motors, catalytic converters or factory scrap metal!
 Pick-up service is also available.
 Located near Gershow, Two Brothers, North Shore and Hesh's Recycling.

 Industrial pick-up service is available for your convenience.